Pay for School with GET

 Notes About Using GET Units

-- Whenever you withdraw funds, GET will send you a 1099-Q tax form the following January.
+Whenever you withdraw funds, WA529 will send you a 1099-Q tax form the following January.
 For more details, read these Frequently Asked Questions about the 1099-Q form

 Pay for School with DreamAhead

 You can have payments directly made out to any eligible educational institution to pay a bill or tuition online, or by using our Withdrawal form.